Advertiser disclosure

 • Borrowed money (ex: federal student loans)

-Therefore, if you qualify for both scholarships and federal student loans, you should begin by accepting your scholarship as this is “free money” that will not need to be paid back later.
+Therefore, if you qualify for both scholarships and federal student loans, begin by accepting your scholarships.
+Scholarships are “free money” that will not need to be paid back later.
 Then, if you still have remaining costs you should take out student loans if necessary!

 How much money can I borrow in federal student loans?